tibco-anz/accelerators-smart-transport-v1/README.md

   - TIBCO Cloud Messaging eFTL (TCM)
   - TIBCO Cloud DataStream
   - TIBCO Spotfire
-In addition, custom extension function using GO language was built to provide the following message and data transformation features:
+  - In addition, custom extension function using GO language was built to provide other message conversion, data transformation and other supporting features.

 # Solution and Design Details
 **Flogo Extension**

 Flogo function tfNSW_protobuf2JSON was built using GO language as an extension to process the required message transformation and conversion and other supporting features including:
   - Base64Encoding and decoding
-  - Convert protobuf message to JSON
+  - Convert protobuf message to JSON format
-  - Tranforming and generating the output data
+  - Transforming and generating the output data
-  - Providing Testmode processing and default batch size for tuning the size of the output for optimal message publishing to TCM
+  - Providing Test mode processing and default batch size for optimal profcessing by tuning the size of the messaging output for publishing to TCM.

 Function Format:
   - tfNSW_protobuf2JSON (protobuf message (string), batch size (int), Test Mode (bool))